Iran says it has detained U.S.-based opposition leader over 2008 bomb attack

 No comment was immediately available from the German foreign ministry.
 The Iranian ministry statement said Sharmahd planned and directed an explosion at a religious centre in the southern city of Shiraz in 2008 that killed 14 people and wounded 215.

-It said Iranian intelligence aborted several other plots in more recent years, including blowing up the shrine of Ayatollah Ruhollah Khomeini, the late founder of the Islamic Republic.
-It did not say when the alleged plot was aborted.
+It said Iranian intelligence had aborted several other plots in more recent years, including one, at an unspecified date, to blow up the shrine of Ayatollah Ruhollah Khomeini, the late founder of the Islamic Republic.

 'VIOLENCE-PRONE' GROUP